JamesSkemp/words/content/post/review-munchkin-panic.md

 +++
-title = "Review: Munchkin Panic" summary = "The following is a review of Munchkin Panic, provided for free as part of Amazon Vine." draft = false comments = false date = "2015-01-28T21:20:29-06:00"
+title = "Review: Munchkin Panic" description = "The following is a review of Munchkin Panic, provided for free as part of Amazon Vine." draft = false comments = false date = "2015-01-28T21:20:29-06:00"